 Now, I know some of us like stevia, some prefer erythritol, some like monk-fruit, and on and on.
-So I put 2 options in the directions in case you veer either way, because that one option will determine baking time.
+So I put 2 options in the directions to accommodate for either choice, because that one option will determine baking time.

-So warm up some unsweetened coconut (or almond) milk and enjoy! 🍂
+So warm up some unsweetened coconut (or almond) milk and enjoy! 🍂Print

 Cozy Keto Pumpkin Muffins